 How long does a move from Lexington to Chicago take?

-The 372-mile move from Lexington, KY, to Chicago, IL, takes one to four days.
-Some Lexington movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Chicago.
+The 372-mile journey from Lexington, KY to Chicago, IL, typically takes one to four days.
+Some movers in Lexington offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Chicago.